AhmadRiza/cv/README.md

 - Initiated and developed the cashier feature that can be used in offline mode and automatically synced when online
 - Developed the merchant feature to restock warungs and implemented Google Maps SDK to handle delivery process
 - Developed the train e-ticket booker feature and created a dynamic seat layout picker
-- **_Technologies used:_** Kotlin, Java, MVVM, Hilt, GraphQL, Coroutine, Room, Googl Maps SDK, Firebase Cloud Messaging, Bitbucket, Gitflow development
+- **_Technologies used:_** Kotlin, Java, MVVM, Hilt, GraphQL, Coroutine, Room, Google Maps SDK, Firebase Cloud Messaging, Bitbucket, Gitflow development
 <br><br>

 ## 🛠️ Project Based Experience